Zhanaozen: 2011 oil strike

 In May 2011, workers from the Ozenmunaigas oil field went on strike over pay.
 The strike was declared illegal by local courts and the state oil company sacked nearly 1000 employees.
 Some of the sacked workers then occupied the town square in protest.
 On 16 December 2011 police were accused of firing on them.
 Fifteen people (workers and police officers) were killed according to government officials, though opposition sources put the death toll in the dozens.
 In disturbances that day local government offices, a hotel and an office of the state oil company were set on fire, according to General Prosecutor Askhat Daulbayev.
 Eighty-six people were injured in the clashes – according to the authorities – and due to shortage of hospital beds in Zhanaozen, many were taken to be treated in the regional capital Aktau, about 150 km away.

 2022 protests

 The 2022 Kazakh protests began in Zhanaozen after a sharp increase in gas prices (the Kazakh government claiming this was due to high demand and price fixes), corruption, authoritarianism, human rights violations, and police brutality.
 The protest soon spread to other regions of Kazakhstan, and as of Jan 8, 2022, the government has resigned and the new government has promised to change the gas prices to 50 Kazakhstani tenge for the next 6 months.

+Demographics

+The population as of April 1, 2022 was 82,431 people, or 11.04% of the total population of the region.
+The territory of the city akimat was home to 160,626 people, of which Kazakhs (98.67%), Russians (0.67%), Karakalpaks (0.18%), Uzbeks (0.15%).
+In addition to the city, the Zhanaozen city administration also includes the village of Tenge with a population of 15.8 thousand people and the village of Kyzylsay with a population of 5.8 thousand people.
+In 2012, the village of Rakhat was formed as part of the city.